Mamena2020/nodemi/README.md

   - Assigning Permissions to Roles

-   Assign permissions to a role can be a list of permissions name or id.
+   Assign permissions to a role can be a list of permissions `name` or `id`.

    ```